thibautvas/eclectically/content/posts/meta/index.md

 It all comes from a close affinity with words.
 How beautiful, vibrant, and alive they can seem.
 Only, when it comes down to it, words are merely containers, nothing else, their significance comes from what meaning and symbols are assigned to them.
-Though, not only about their immediate meaning either: words, and the way they are woven into sentences, offer much more to our senses than their mere definitions.
+Though, it's not only about their immediate meaning either: words, and the way they are woven into sentences, offer much more to our senses than their mere definitions.
 They tell a story, a story about the writer, their personality, their background, their circumstance at the moment of writing, and much more.
 That's one of the most beautiful things about human communication.